When might counseling be helpful?

 Students should call or stop by to make an appointment.
 You cannot schedule an appointment for someone else.
 Due to demand for counseling, our services are primarily appointment-based.
 You can call 508-565-1331 or stop by the Counseling Services front desk in the Chapel Building during office hours of 8:30-4:30 to set-up your initial appointment.

-If you are looking to schedule an appointment for medication consultation, you should first schedule an intake with a member of the Counseling Services staff first.
-Students wishing to work with our psychiatric nurse practitioner must have an ongoing relationshp with a counselor on staff to access her services.
+If you are looking to schedule an appointment for medication consultation, you should first schedule an intake with a clinician from the Counseling Services staff first.
+Students wishing to work with our psychiatric nurse practitioner must have an ongoing counseling relationship with a clinician on staff to access her services.
 If you are interested in psychiatric consultation without counseling, we do keep a list of local community psychiatric providers on file for students who are interested in additional options off-campus.Back to Top

 What will happen when I first arrive at Counseling Services?

-You will be asked to complete a form containing basic information such as your age.
+You will be asked to complete a form containing basic background information, as well as some questions related to your reasons for coming into counseling.
 You will also be given a form that explains both the services we offer and our policies regarding confidentiality.
-You and your counselor will discuss the information on this form during your initial meeting.Back to Top
+You and your clinician will discuss the information on this form during your initial meeting.Back to Top

 What occurs during an initial session?